kelle/tacos-kelle/broccoli_tacos.md

 # Broccoli tacos

-This recipe is taken as an example from https://github.com/sinker/tacofancy/blob/master/full_tacos/broccoli_tacos.md.
+This recipe is taken as an example from https://github.com/sinker/tacofancy/blob/master/full_tacos/cauliflower_tacos.md and replaced cauliflower with broccoli.

-We are avid meat eaters, but these vegetarian tacos are one of our go-tos in Peru.
-If you can make the pickles with Peruvian aji amarillo, please do.

 - Roast broccoli
 - Pickled chilis and vegetables